News Roundup for September 6, 2017

 The news is here to stay.

-1. An appeals court in Texas is allowing their controversial voter ID law to be enforced in November elections.
-Will voter supression keep Trump in?
+1. An appeals court in Texas is allowing a controversial voter ID law to be enforced in November elections.
+Will voter suppression keep Trump in?
 More here.

 2. A recent study found that Americans don’t believe America is a great place to live.
 We can’t say we’re surprised given the last few months.
 More here.